CrossRealms/Splunk-Cyences-App-for-Splunk/docs/data_onboarding/database/mssql.md

         * Port number for DB server
         * DB table name that contains Audit Trail data
         * Username & Password - Should have Readonly access to the Audit Trail Table in the DB
+        * Default database name and Database name
+        * Timezone on the database server

 3. Azure MSSQL using Splunk Add-on for Microsoft Cloud Services